Pattern 4.1: Delegate Influence

-Facilitates flow of information and influence between two circles (or teams).
+Facilitate flow of information and influence between two groups.

-A circle (or team) selects one of its members to represent their interests in the governance decision making of another group.
+A group selects one of its members to represent their interests in the governance decisions of another group.

 Pattern 4.5: Double Linking

-Facilitates two-way flow of information and influence between two circles (or teams).
+Facilitate two-way flow of information and influence between two groups.

-Two interdependent circles (or teams) each select one of their members to represent their interests in the governance decision making of the other group.
+Two interdependent circles (or teams) each select one of their members to represent their interests in the governance decisions of the other group.

 - creates equivalence between two groups